 All course waivers are subject to individual review and require the submission of syllabi for all non-UD courses.
 Meeting the above guidelines does not guarantee that a course waiver will be granted.

-Students in the MBA program may have up to 12 credit of course waivers and 9 credit of course transfers.
-A minimum of 36 graduate credits must be taken at the University of Delaware.
+Students in the MBA program may have up to 12 credits of course waivers and 9 credits of course transfers but no more than 12 credits combined between the two.
+A minimum of 32 graduate credits must be taken at the University of Delaware.

 |UD MBA requirement||UD Undergraduate courses that meet the requirement for waiver|